minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-product_id | The unique identifier of the product of the product you want us to track. sku | The sku of the item quantity | The quantity of items remaining in the stock
+pid | Product ID.
+The unique identifier of the product of the product you want us to track. sku | The sku of the item qty | The quantity of items remaining in the stock

 ## Set Customer Email